jonbra/NIPH_Virus_NGS/README.md

 Repository for learning Nextflow

 Next:
+[] Add sampleName to the calls.vcf files
 [] Clean up output folder names
 [] Which files do I need to save?
 [] Make a multiqc report in the end?